cosmoskitten/beam/website/src/documentation/dsls/sql/calcite/overview.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Calcite support overview
+# Beam Calcite overview

 [Apache Calcite](http://calcite.apache.org) is a widespread SQL dialect used in big data processing with some streaming enhancements.
-Calcite is the default Beam SQL dialect.
+Beam Calcite is the default Beam SQL dialect.

 Beam SQL has additional extensions leveraging Beam’s unified batch/streaming model and processing complex data types.
-You can use these extensions with all Beam SQL dialects, including Calcite.
+You can use these extensions with all Beam SQL dialects, including Beam Calcite.

 ## Query syntax
 Query statements scan one or more tables or expressions and return the computed result rows.
-The [Query syntax]({{ site.baseurl }}/documentation/dsls/sql/calcite/query-syntax) page describes Beam SQL's syntax for queries when using Apache Calcite.
+For more information about query statements in Beam Calcite, see the [Query syntax]({{ site.baseurl
+}}/documentation/dsls/sql/calcite/query-syntax) reference.

 ## Lexical structure
 A Beam SQL statement comprises a series of tokens.
-The [Lexical structure]({{ site.baseurl }}/documentation/dsls/sql/calcite/lexical) page documents Beam SQL's lexical structure when using Apache Calcite.
+For more information about tokens in Beam Calcite, see the [Lexical structure]({{ site.baseurl
+}}/documentation/dsls/sql/calcite/lexical) reference.

 ## Data types
 Beam SQL supports standard SQL scalar data types as well as extensions including arrays, maps, and nested rows.
-Read about supported [data types]({{ site.baseurl }}/documentation/dsls/sql/calcite/data-types) in Beam SQL when using Apache Calcite.
+For more information about scalar data in Beam Calcite, see the [Data types]({{ site.baseurl }}/documentation/dsls/sql/calcite/data-types) reference.

 ## Functions and operators
-The following table summarizes Apache Calcite operators and functions supported by Beam SQL.
+The following table summarizes the Apache Calcite functions and operators supported by Beam Calcite.

 <table class="table-bordered table-striped">
   <tr><th>Operators and functions</th><th>Beam SQL support status</th></tr>